Covid-19 Omicron: Officials release latest case numbers as more returnees test positive - NZ Herald

 One of the cases travelled to Dubai from London, another one from Spain and a third one from Nigeria.
 They all boarded the same flight in Dubai to Auckland.

-The trio will complete all ten days in an MIQ facility, rather than spending the last three days in self-isolation.
+The trio will complete all 10 days in an MIQ facility, rather than spending the last three days in self-isolation.

 The statement from the ministry said the detection of these new Omicron cases was "not surprising" given the rapid spread of the variant overseas.